npedder/moos-ivp-harmony/README.md

 - matplotlib
 - networkx
 - scipy
+If the xterm python window crashes, make sure these packages are installed in your python environment, or run ```pip install requirements.txt``` in the py/HARMONY folder.

 # Usage
 Once setup is complete, example HAMRONY missions can be generated in the missions/mission_generation folder.
 This folder contains bash scripts that can quickly set up new mission configurations based on the ".txt" files located in the 'MissionConfigs' folder.